How to Check Windows Up Time To Know How Long Your PC Has Been Turned On

 Ever wondered how you could know how long your machine, laptop or desktop PC, has been up, active or when it booted?

-Method 1: Check Up Time via Powershell
+Method 1: Check Windows Up Time via Powershell

 On your Windows PC, run Powershell as an Administrator, then run the following commands: